 Every product has a life cycle and understanding the components of the lifecycle is important for getting to grips with its true environmental impact.
 Traditionally, environmental impact assessments have considered just the manufacturing phase of a product – this would include direct impacts.
 Direct impacts are those that are physically released by the organisation itself.
-For example emissions from a boiler on site that causes air pollution or the discharge of oil into a nearby river causing damage to that river.
+For example emissions from a boiler on site that causes air pollution or the discharge of oil into a nearby river causing damage to the river.
 They generally include pollution issues.
 These can be significant for some organisations and obviously need to be carefully assessed and controlled.

 However, considering direct impacts does not give a very accurate picture of the environmental impact of an organisation and the products that it manufactures.
 Think of it this way, an organisation may manufacture a product but this phase of the lifecycle may have a relatively low impact on the environment.
 However, the extraction of the materials from the environment, their processing and distribution to the manufacturer could have a significant impact.
 Such activities will vary depending on product but might include activities such as mining, agriculture or transport of the product to the production facility etc. Some or all of these may have a much bigger environmental impact than what occurs at the production facility.
 Such environmental impacts are not directly created by the organisation so are often known as ‘indirect’ impacts.
 We may also use the term ‘upstream’ impact, as they originate from above the manufacturing part of a products lifecycle.

 You might be wondering why such impacts would be relevant to an organisation – the answer is that the organisation is still ‘driving’ them as it buys and uses the raw materials to make a product.
-The organisation does, therefore, contribute to the products overall environmental impacts.
+The organisation does, therefore, contribute to the products overall environmental impact.

 We also need to consider the impacts that occur ‘downstream’ of the manufacturing process.
 Such impacts would include those that occur when a product exits the manufacturing facility.
 This might include the impacts associated with the sale, distribution, use, and disposal of the product.
 Just like the ‘upstream’ impacts these can in some cases be significant.
 Imagine that you purchase a car; it might be shipped from a country on the other side of the world, driven for around 10 years and then scrapped.
 With this example it is clear that there are much greater environmental impacts associated with these activities than with the manufacture of the car.